 Five Committees of Senior Officials have been created within the BCM (energy, transport, defence, environment, and internal issues).
 Each committee can create sub-committees in certain areas in order to organise its own activities.
 For example, there is currently a sub-committee for border control affairs.
 The work of the Committees of Senior Officials is essentially being replaced by conventional need-based meeting formats in each sector.

-The Baltic Council meeting takes place once a year within the framework of the fall session of the Baltic Assembly.
+The Baltic Council meeting takes place once a year within the framework of the session of the Baltic Assembly.
 During the Baltic Council, the foreign minister of the rotating chairman state presents an overview to the Baltic Assembly of the co-operation among the Baltic states in the past year and plans for the future.
-The 23nd Baltic Council took place on 10 November 2017 in Tallinn, more information is available here http://www.baltasam.org/en/1667-36th-session.
+The 24th Baltic Council took place on 26 October 2018 in Vilnius, more information is available here http://www.baltasam.org/en/sessions-and-documents/37th-session.

 Cooperation between the BCM and the Baltic Assembly takes place based on agreements.
 Through them, the occurrences of the Baltic Council and activity of the Cooperation Council are regulated.
 Cooperation occurs at all levels: the Presidium of the Baltic Assembly and the Cooperation Council meet in the framework of the Baltic Council; the senior officials of BCM committees are invited to BA committee sessions and thematic conferences.

 The Baltic Assembly (BA) is an institution for parliamentary co-operation among Latvia, Estonia and Lithuania.
 It was established on 8 November 1991.
-Each of the Baltic States is represented in the Assembly by 12-20 parliamentarians.
+Each of the Baltic states is represented in the Assembly by 12-16 parliamentarians.
 The chairmanship of the Baltic Assembly coincides with the chairmanship of the BCM and lasts for one calendar year.
-The Baltic Assembly convenes twice a year for a spring and a fall session.
-In the time between the sessions, the work of the Baltic Assembly is coordinated by a Presidium that meets four times a year, whose chairman is the leader of the chairman nation’s delegation to the Baltic Assembly.
+The Baltic Assembly convenes once a year for a Session.
+In the time between the Sessions, the work of the Baltic Assembly is coordinated by the Presidium that meets six times a year, whose chairman is the leader of the chairman nation’s delegation to the Baltic Assembly.